Dr. Cassandra Hill

 As a nontraditional student, Dr. Cassandra (Carlson) Hill entered the field of communication after five years working in the non-profit sector in Western Australia.
-Gaining a passion for the art and science of communication processes during her time abroad, she returned to the U.S. and completed her bachelor’s and master’s degrees in communication studies at California State University-Fullerton.
+Gaining a passion for the art and science of communication processes during her time abroad, she returned to the U.S. and completed her bachelor’s and master’s degrees in communication studies in California.
 She went on to earn her doctorate in communication science at the University of Wisconsin-Madison, with a focus on interpersonal communication and social influence.
-After teaching for a few years in San Luis Obispo, California, she joined the faculty at Coastal.
-Her ongoing research explores advice and decision-making communication in varied contexts, namely in family relationships.
-More than anything, Dr. Hill loves interacting with her students and colleagues, and credits this for varied teaching awards at previous institutions.
-She currently lives on the Waccamaw River with her husband and numerous fur babies.
+After teaching at Cal.
+Poly-San Luis Obispo, she joined the faculty at Coastal.
+Her ongoing research explores advice and decision-making communication in varied contexts, persuasion, communication advocacy, and intergenerational communication.
+More than anything, Dr. Hill loves interacting with her students and colleagues, and credits this for various teaching awards at CCU and elsewhere.

 B.A & M.A. in Communication, California State University-Fullerton

 - 2019 Apple teaching award

 - MacGeorge, E. L., Branch, S. E., Carlson-Hill, C. L., Tian, X., Caldes, E. P., Miskovsky, M., Beatty, S., & Brinker, D. (2018).
 Verbal person-centeredness in interaction: Connecting micro- and macro-level operationalization.
 Journal of Language and Social Psychology.